-Supreme Leader Ayatollah

-Khamenei embracing Hamas

-leader Ismail Haniyeh in Tehran in 2012.
+Supreme Leader Ayatollah Khamenei embracing Hamas leader Ismail Haniyeh in Tehran in 2012.

 A key ideological pillar of the Islamic Republic of Iran is its struggle to "liberate" the Muslim lands of Palestine and the holy city of Jerusalem from what it disparagingly refers to as the illegitimate "Zionist Regime."
-To help achieve these ends, Iran has armed, trained, and funded -often working indirectly through Hezbollah - Palestinian terrorist groups, despite the Sunni-Shi'a divide between them.
+To help achieve these ends, Iran has armed, trained, and funded -often working indirectly through Hezbollah-Palestinian terrorist groups like Hamas and Palestinian Islamic Jihad (PIJ), despite the Sunni-Shi'a divide between them.